its-michaelroy/its-michaelroy/README.md

 <div align="center">
     <h2>📜 Short Bio 📜</h2>

-  🔭 I'm deeply passionate about diving into specialized fields like fintech, cybersecurity and AI, going deep into technologies such as Python libraries, machine learning algorithms, and data analytics.
-My focus is on mastering these tools to create innovative solutions that can make a significant impact and improve lives.
-Follow along as I explore cutting-edge tech, share insights, and collaborate on projects that push the boundaries of what's possible in these expanding fields!
+  🔭 I'm passionate about leveraging technology to drive innovation in healthcare and fintech.
+While I've enjoyed working with dynamic languages like Python and JavaScript, I'm increasingly drawn to the stability, performance, and enterprise-level support offered by C#.
+As a memory-safe language, C# helps prevent common vulnerabilities and ensures the security and reliability of critical applications.
+I'm focused on mastering C# and related .NET tools to develop robust and scalable solutions that meet the stringent requirements of these industries and looking forward to seeing what is possible in these expanding fields!

   💬 Ask me about **Running servers inside of mountains and teaching funny phrases in Portuguese — I specialize in deep data and even deeper laughs!**